vishakhadhonde9/Linux-/Session-1.md

 - Operating system plays a crucial role in computer system, it allows you to interact with computers without knowing how to speak in computer's language.
 - It acts as interpreter or translator as it translates human readable (high level) language into machine level (binary or low level in 0's or 1's format) language.

-# History of Linux-

-In earlier days, computers were as big as houses or parks.
-So, you can imagine how difficult it was to operate them.
-Moreover, every computer has a different operating system which made it completely worse to operate on them.
-Every software was designed for a specific purpose and was unable to operate on other computer.
-It were extremely costly and normal people neither can afford it nor can understand it.
 # Types of Operating System-
 # 1) Desktop OS-
       Operates in Desktop Machines.